 For me, I only followed the Coursera course module and some YouTube content.
-But do note that, not all the aspects are covered in the Coursera course module such as stack driver , data studio in extent.
+But do note that, not all the aspects are covered in the Coursera course module such as stack driver, data studio in extent.
 I was able to answer around half the questions with the help of the Coursera course model, and down below I’m listing down some scenarios that are not extensively covered in the course module.

 To be fair the exam is a bit hard.
-But I really enjoyed writing the exam because almost all question started with a practical scenario so you would get the feeling that you are solving real world problems.
+But I really enjoyed writing the exam because almost all question started with a practical scenario so you would get the feeling that you are solving real-world problems.
 Which also means the questions and very long.
-I am not a native english speaker and I barely had few minutes to run through the questions set once again.
+I am not a native English speaker and I barely had few minutes to run through the questions set once again.
 So manage your time wisely.

 The examination platform has a revisit question option, if you are not sure about the answer you can mark it for revisiting.
-As one question in shown at a time its a very helpful feature to revise the doubtful questions.
+As one question shown at a time its a very helpful feature to revise the doubtful questions.

 General Big Data Related Questions.

-Whether you’re familiar with Big Data topics or not, it is essential to spend sometime with the Hadoop Ecosystem, particularly focusing on Apache Pig, Hive, Spark, and Beam.
+Whether you’re familiar with Big Data topics or not, it is essential to spend some time with the Hadoop Ecosystem, particularly focusing on Apache Pig, Hive, Spark, and Beam.
 The Hadoop Ecosystem is a huge part of Google’s Big Data and Analytics service offerings.
 You will encounter questions related to the use cases of these technologies.

 You should also know the general characteristics of databases.
-Do get to know what are the advantages and features of each big data bases.
-For example if you are given a business requirement (high availability, non transactional nature) you should be able to choose the correct database options.
+Do get to know what are the advantages and features of each big databases.
+For example, if you are given a business requirement (high availability, nontransactional nature) you should be able to choose the correct database options.

-Read through the Case Studies given by google cloud it accounts for 5–8 questions.
+Read through the Case Studies given by Google cloud it accounts for 5–8 questions.
 So you don’t want to spend time reading the case study in the exam.

-Just had 2 or 3 questions related to this.
+I just had 2 or 3 questions related to this.
 Do know the basic use cases and try to implement a report with Google Big Query integration and also know about query caching and how to prevent them in data studio.

 This was quite a surprise I got like 25% of the questions related to big-query.
 So extensively study this product.
 In GCP you can derive the same results with different approaches so know the pros and cons of each action.

-- Do also look in to regional data storage
+- Do also look into regional data storage

-- Know about the sql anti patterns and data skew.
+- Know about the SQL anti-patterns and data skew.

-For my surprise I encountered some questions in configurations, I was not prepared for this one.
+To my surprise I encountered some questions in configurations, I was not prepared for this one.
 The exam always tests your knowledge in practical implementation so go through some basic labs.
 Learn also about the scenarios where data store would fit in.
 The Cousera course module discusses these points extensively.

 Machine Learning and Tensorflow

-I have read in some blogs that there were surprising amount of questions in ML, but I encountered like 5–8 questions in this domain.
+I have read in some blogs that there were a surprising amount of questions in ML, but I encountered like 5–8 questions in this domain.
 Mostly the questions were targeted in the general ML domain in contrast to hardcore tensor-flow stuff.

 Learn about overfitting in ML. also learn how to overcome the overfitting in Neural networks.

 Do play around with the TF playground.
 Get some basic understanding of what is feature engineering and how can you introduce new features without adding more layers.
-These are also extensively covered in the cousera course module.
+These are also extensively covered in the Cousera course module.

 IAM – Identity and access management

-Apart from the general stuff do look in to service accounts and how you can federate and limit access to components in GCP.
+Apart from the general stuff do look into service accounts and how you can federate and limit access to components in GCP.
 These are some of the areas, which are not covered extensively in the course module, so do some external reading and best practices.

-- Learn about the data skewness and anti patterns when designing solutions utilizing the big table.
+- Learn about the data skewness and anti-patterns when designing solutions utilizing the big table.
 If you observe a delay in read and write you should be able to modify the schema to reduce this skewness.

-- Do also look in to the appropriate usage based on business requirements.
+- Do also look into the appropriate usage based on business requirements.

 And as I told before be prepared for very long questions.
-I’ve encountered several question with lots of text and providing so much excess information.
+I’ve encountered several questions with lots of text and providing so much excess information.
 Skim through the text and find out what is the exact requirement in the question.